Remarks before the University of Tennessee’s C. Warren Neel Corporate Governance Center: “Advancing the Role and Effectiveness of Audit Committees”

 A key element of board oversight is working with management to achieve high quality financial reporting, including implementing quality accounting policies and ICFR and appointing independent external auditors to promote accurate and timely disclosure of financial information to the board, to investors and the public markets more broadly.

 This oversight function is typically delegated by the full board to the audit committee.
-While the listing standards of the primary U.S. securities exchanges mandate that companies have an audit committee, these listing standards leave room for judgement on certain matters as to how an audit committee should be comprised and, moreover, how it should function.
+While the listing standards of the primary U.S. securities exchanges mandate that companies have an audit committee, these listing standards leave room for judgment on certain matters as to how an audit committee should be comprised and, moreover, how it should function.

 So, today, I would like to talk about ways to reinforce audit committee effectiveness for high quality financial reporting.